Preparing for the Interview

 Preparing for a professional school interview consists of two key things: 1) interview practice and 2) doing your research.

-Since most admission committee members are experienced interviewers who want to learn about the “real” person, you should be forthright and open in your meeting and not try to “game” the interviewer.
+Since most admission committee members are experienced interviewers who want to learn about your true character, motivations, and behavior, you should be forthright and open in your meeting and not try to deceive them with false or misleading statements.
 The interviewer will be attempting to have you respond without using your memorized answers.
 Rehearsed or canned answers are usually easy to spot.
 That said, it is important that you have given thought to the possible questions you may be asked during an interview and have practiced delivering your responses with clarity and precision.
-Further, how you speak and your body-language during the interview is often times more important than the content of your answers.
-Practicing good eye-contact and posture will go a long way to make sure your interview is a success.
+Further, how you speak and your body language during the interview is often times more important than the content of your answers.
+Practicing good eye contact and posture will go a long way to make sure your interview is a success.

 The Pre-Professional Advising Office is also a great resource for learning more about what you can expect in an interview and tips for preparing.
 Be sure to schedule an appointment with a Pre-Health Advisor or stop by walk-ins to discuss specific details about interviewing.
 Our office also offers two kinds of mock interviews: Recorded Mock Interviews and MMIs.
 Because our goal is to offer these mock interviews on demand, they are only available to students who have received an invitation to interview at a professional school.
 If you are looking to practice, but have not yet received an interview, we recommend scheduling an appointment with the Career Center or taking advantage of their Big Interview online platform.